Major League Baseball rivalries: Atlanta Braves vs. New York Mets

-The Braves–Mets rivalry is a rivalry between the Atlanta Braves and New York Mets.
-Both clubs are members of the National League (NL) East division.
-The rivalry between the two clubs was particularly fierce during the late 1990s and early 2000s. as both teams competed for postseason berths and, most notably, met in the 1999 NLCS.
-Some believe the rivalry to have become more intense in the 2022 season, with both teams competing for the NL East division title and a first-round bye; the Braves won, but both teams lost in their first playoff series during the postseason.
-They are both considered the best teams in their division, both historically and in the current age.
+The Braves–Mets rivalry is a rivalry between the Atlanta Braves and New York Mets, who are both members of the National League (NL) East division.
+The rivalry was particularly fierce during the late 1990s and early 2000s, as both teams competed for postseason berths and, most notably, faced each other in the 1999 NLCS.
+The rivalry's fierceness would return during the 2022 season, when both teams competed for the NL East division title and first-round bye, with the Braves eventually coming out on top.
+Historically, the two teams have often been considered the best in their division.

 New York Mets vs. Philadelphia Phillies

 The Mets–Phillies rivalry is a rivalry between the New York Mets and Philadelphia Phillies.
 Both clubs are members of MLB's National League (NL) East division.
 The rivalry between the two clubs is said to be among the most fiercely contested in the NL.
 The two NL East divisional rivals have met each other recently in playoff, division, and Wild Card races.